okTurtles/group-income/docs/Information-Flow.md

 await sbp('backend/publishLogEntry', message)
 ```

-Now, let me explain in more detail what really happens in each function:
+Now, let's see in more detail what really happens in each function:

 ##### 1. Create a Message

-The SBP selector [_domain_ `gi.contracts/`](../frontend/model/contracts/group.js) is based on a [common Contract](../frontend/model/Contract.js).
-Each action (ex: `group/updateSettings`) expects 2 arguments: the `data` and `contractId`.
+First, we need to create a message using a selector under _'gi.contracts'_ domain.
+When we call the first `sbp` function we need to pass 3 parameters:
+- `selector`: For example, _'gi.contracts/group/updateSettings/create'_ has a [_domain_ _gi.contracts/_](../frontend/model/contracts/group.js) based on a [Contract](../frontend/model/Contract.js) which will process the action _group/updateSettings/create_.
-- `data`: an object passed to the action when is processed.
+- `data`: a set of information passed to the action when it's processed.
 - `contractId`: the current group hash where the action should take effect on.

-This group action creates and returns a [GIMessage](../shared/GIMessage.js) based on the information passed (`data` and `contractId`).
+The `gi.contract/*/create` selector will create and return a [GIMessage](../shared/GIMessage.js) (an event) based on the parameters passed.

-> **Note:** A _Contract_ is a set of information with a specific structure where the client can subscribe to.
-It can be a group, a user profile (identity), the mailbox or any other thing.
-All current contracts can be found at [`model/contacts/`](../frontend/model/contracts/group.js).
+> **Note:** _Contracts_ can be thought of as *distributed classes*.
+When you create a contract, you create an *instance*, similarly to how instances in [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) can be created.
+Contracts have an internal state that is updated by *actions*.
+A contract can be a group, a user profile (identity), or any other thing.
+All current contracts can be found at [`model/contacts/`](../frontend/model/contracts/).

 ##### 2. Perform a Mutation

-With this new message, we need to send it to the server...
+With a `GIMessage` created in the step before, we now need to send it to the server:

 ```js
 await sbp('backend/publishLogEntry', message)